-Arsenic is the 20th most abundant element in the earth crust and it is present in the natural environment.
-The current devastating arsenic problem is making history as the cause of the largest mass poisoning ever.
+The devastating arsenic problem is making history as the cause of the largest mass poisoning ever.
 In Bangladesh and India alone, millions of people are affected by high levels of arsenic present in drinking water.
 Millions of wells have been installed since the 1970's with the intention of providing clean water, free of microbial pathogens.
-However, the bedrock containing naturally high levels of arsenic releases arsenic into the water, resulting in water arsenic conecntration as high as several hungred micrograms per liter (µg/L) or even milligrams per liter (mg/L) in some wells.
+However, the bedrock containing naturally high levels of arsenic releases arsenic into the water, resulting in water arsenic concentration as high as several hundred micrograms per liter (µg/L) or even milligrams per liter (mg/L) in some wells.
 Ingestion of such high levels of arsenic in drinking water over several years can lead to a variety of adverse health effects including cancers of the skin, bladder, and lung as well as possible neurological and cardiovascular effects.

 The magnitude of the arsenic problem and the seriousness of the adverse health outcomes resulting from exposure to arsenic make arsenic the single most important environmental contaminant.
 As a consequence, regulations on arsenic have become more stringent.

 The major arsenic species in shrimp is the innocuous arsenobetaine